imalisusan/verbose-journey/README.md

 The application will be available at http://localhost:8000 where ypu can create an account and view the seeded tasks and continue to test the application

 ## License
-Alternaitveily, you can watch a video demo I have prepared to make your work easier:
+Alternatively, you can watch a video demo I have prepared to make your work easier:
 **[Click here!](https://vehikl.com/)**